montagestudio/firefly/README.md

 Firefly
 =======

-Firefly parallels the Lumieres project as another host for Filament application.
+Firefly parallels the Beacon neé Lumieres project as another host for the Filament application.

+Firefly will serve Filament itself for use inside a browser and also provide services access to services for consumption in Filament much like Beacon does through its associated Environment Bridge.

 Contributing
 ============